3 Car Tips to Prevent Costly Repairs or Scrappage

 1. Ignoring strange sounds

-Many people ignore strange sounds from their cars in hope that there is nothing wrong.
+Many people ignore strange sounds from their cars in the hope that there is nothing wrong.
 This is especially prevalent after a car has been in an accident but there’s no apparent damage.
 Ignoring this for too long can be expensive and essentially very damaging for your vehicle.
 It is wise to take the car to a paint and body shop immediately for an inspection, in order to prevent more costly repairs down the road.

 1. Don’t use your brakes so much on hills.